“Omnis Cedo Domus”

 He said that training includes a mixture of lectures, drills and interactive demonstrations.

 “We train the way we respond,” Focht, a 25-year WGVFC member said.

-He explained training for the Willow Grove area may include search and rescue, vehicle extractions or water rescue drills.
+He explained training for the Willow Grove area may include search and rescue, or drills.
 He added that specific training goes into emergency situations concerning tractor-trailers.

 “We have more tractor-trailers coming through the township than most others,” Focht said, referencing the Pennsylvania Turnpike.